 - Carefully read the posted BSN degree program information and to listen to the online BSN information session.

-- Prepare a resume as outlined in the BSN application instructions.
+- Prepare application materials as outlined on the BSN How to Apply page

 University of Washington, Box 357260